tbis-inc/TBIS/_pages/terms.md

 3. developing and creating the Network requires substantial research and development effort.
 It is possible that substantial conceptual, commercial or technical changes could be made during that process;

 4. the level of development of the Network that is attainable also depends on the amount of Contributions received, and the amount of software development and community support.

-&nbsp;

-7. TERM
+<h1>7.
+TERM</h1>
 This Agreement will take effect from the Effective Date and continue until terminated in accordance with this Agreement.

-&nbsp;

-8. LIABILITIES
+<h1>8.
+LIABILITIES</h1>

-8.1 WE MAKE NO WARRANTIES OR REPRESENTATIONS (WHETHER EXPRESS OR IMPLIED BY LAW, STATUTE OR OTHERWISE) WITH RESPECT TO THE NETWORK, TOKEN, OUR SITES, OUR WEBSITE OR ANY CONTENT AVAILABLE THEREIN OR RELATED THERETO OR THAT OUR SITES, THE WEBSITE, NETWORK, TOKEN, SOFTWARE OR HARDWARE (OR THAT PROVIDED TO US BY THIRD PARTIES) WILL BE ERROR-FREE OR UNINTERRUPTED OR WITH RESPECT TO THE QUALITY, FITNESS FOR PARTICULAR PURPOSE OR SUITABILITY OF ALL OR ANY OF THE FOREGOING.
+<strong>8.1</strong> WE MAKE NO WARRANTIES OR REPRESENTATIONS (WHETHER EXPRESS OR IMPLIED BY LAW, STATUTE OR OTHERWISE) WITH RESPECT TO THE NETWORK, TOKEN, OUR SITES, OUR WEBSITE OR ANY CONTENT AVAILABLE THEREIN OR RELATED THERETO OR THAT OUR SITES, THE WEBSITE, NETWORK, TOKEN, SOFTWARE OR HARDWARE (OR THAT PROVIDED TO US BY THIRD PARTIES) WILL BE ERROR-FREE OR UNINTERRUPTED OR WITH RESPECT TO THE QUALITY, FITNESS FOR PARTICULAR PURPOSE OR SUITABILITY OF ALL OR ANY OF THE FOREGOING.
 EXCEPT AS EXPRESSLY STATED OTHERWISE IN THIS AGREEMENT, ALL WARRANTIES, REPRESENTATIONS AND IMPLIED TERMS AND CONDITIONS ARE HEREBY EXCLUDED TO THE FULLEST EXTENT PERMITTED BY LAW.

-&nbsp;

-8.2 Liability Limitations: our obligations under this Agreement do not constitute personal obligations of the Released Parties other than as provided under this Agreement.
+<strong>8.2</strong> Liability Limitations: our obligations under this Agreement do not constitute personal obligations of the Released Parties other than as provided under this Agreement.
 Other than as expressly provided in this Agreement, in no event will we be liable for any direct, indirect, special, incidental, consequential or punitive loss, injury or damage of any kind (regardless of whether we have been advised of the possibility of such loss) including any loss of business, revenue, profits or data.
 Our liability arising under this Agreement, whether in contract, tort (including negligence) or for breach of statutory duty or in any other way shall only be for direct damages and shall not exceed the amount of your Contribution.
 However, nothing in this Agreement will operate to exclude or limit either party's liability for death or personal injury arising as a result of that party's negligence or for fraud.

-8.3 Indemnification: you shall defend, indemnify and hold us and our officers, directors, employees and representatives harmless on demand from and against any and all claims, demands, liabilities, losses, damages, costs and expenses (including reasonable legal fees) resulting or arising (directly or indirectly) from your breach of this Agreement.
+<strong>8.3</strong> Indemnification: you shall defend, indemnify and hold us and our officers, directors, employees and representatives harmless on demand from and against any and all claims, demands, liabilities, losses, damages, costs and expenses (including reasonable legal fees) resulting or arising (directly or indirectly) from your breach of this Agreement.

-8.4 Set off: without prejudice to any other rights or remedies available to us under this Agreement or otherwise, we shall be entitled to set off any amounts otherwise payable by us to you hereunder, against any liability of you to us, including any claims we have against you resulting from or arising from, your breach of this Agreement.
+<strong>8.4</strong> Set off: without prejudice to any other rights or remedies available to us under this Agreement or otherwise, we shall be entitled to set off any amounts otherwise payable by us to you hereunder, against any liability of you to us, including any claims we have against you resulting from or arising from, your breach of this Agreement.

-8.5 TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW YOU:
+<strong>8.5</strong> TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW YOU:

 RELEASE US AND THE OTHER RELEASED PARTIES FROM RESPONSIBILITY, LIABILITY, CLAIMS, DEMANDS AND/OR DAMAGES (ACTUAL AND CONSEQUENTIAL) OF EVERY KIND AND NATURE, KNOWN AND UNKNOWN (INCLUDING, BUT NOT LIMITED TO, CLAIMS OF NEGLIGENCE), ARISING OUT OF OR RELATED TO THE NETWORK, YOUR INVOLVEMENT IN SUPPORTING THE NETWORK AND PROJECT AND THE TOKEN SALE, THE USABILITY AND VALUE OF THE TOKEN AND DISPUTES BETWEEN PARTICIPANTS IN THE NETWORK AND THE ACTS OR OMISSIONS OF ANY THIRD PARTIES;

-8.6 EXPRESSLY WAIVE ANY RIGHTS YOU MAY HAVE UNDER ANY STATUTE OR COMMON LAW PRINCIPLES THAT WOULD OTHERWISE LIMIT THE COVERAGE OF THIS RELEASE TO INCLUDE ONLY THOSE CLAIMS WHICH YOU MAY KNOW OR SUSPECT TO EXIST IN YOUR FAVOUR AT THE TIME OF AGREEING TO THIS RELEASE;
+<strong>8.6</strong> EXPRESSLY WAIVE ANY RIGHTS YOU MAY HAVE UNDER ANY STATUTE OR COMMON LAW PRINCIPLES THAT WOULD OTHERWISE LIMIT THE COVERAGE OF THIS RELEASE TO INCLUDE ONLY THOSE CLAIMS WHICH YOU MAY KNOW OR SUSPECT TO EXIST IN YOUR FAVOUR AT THE TIME OF AGREEING TO THIS RELEASE;

-8.7 THE COMPANY EXPRESSLY EXCLUDES ANY LIABILITY IN RESPECT OF THE LAW OF OTHER JURISDICTIONS WHERE PARTICIPANTS MAY BE ESTABLISHED OR RESIDENT INCLUDING CONTRIBUTIONS BY PERSONS FROM THE UNITED STATES OF AMERICA -WHETHER BY RESIDENCY OR CITIZENSHIP ("US-PERSONS").
+<strong>8.7</strong> THE COMPANY EXPRESSLY EXCLUDES ANY LIABILITY IN RESPECT OF THE LAW OF OTHER JURISDICTIONS WHERE PARTICIPANTS MAY BE ESTABLISHED OR RESIDENT INCLUDING CONTRIBUTIONS BY PERSONS FROM THE UNITED STATES OF AMERICA -WHETHER BY RESIDENCY OR CITIZENSHIP ("US-PERSONS").

 &nbsp;

-8.8 You further specifically acknowledge that the risk of acquiring, transferring, creating, holding or using Tokens or any Wallets rests entirely with you.
+<strong>8.8</strong> You further specifically acknowledge that the risk of acquiring, transferring, creating, holding or using Tokens or any Wallets rests entirely with you.
 We shall not be responsible for your failure to provide us with the correct Wallet address.

 &nbsp;

 9. MISCELLANEOUS

-9.1 All notices pertaining to this Agreement will be given:
+<strong>9.1</strong> All notices pertaining to this Agreement will be given:

 (a) by email to you at the email address provided by you (or as subsequently updated by you to us in the event of change); and